 Owning other exotic animals

+While we definitely don’t think it’s okay to keep a wild animal as a domesticated pet, it’s not as illegal as you might assume in some states.
 Think you can’t have a bear for a pet?
-You’re wrong if you live in Massachusetts, where you can legally purchase your very own living, breathing Teddy.
+You’re wrong if you live in Massachusetts, where you can legally purchase your very own living, breathing, mauling teddy.
 Want a pet giraffe?
 You can have one in Florida.
 Pet tiger?
 You can have one in Delaware, as long as you obtain a license.
 Pet cheetah?
 Pet lion?
-Oklahoma is fine with both, according to FindLaw.com.
+Oklahoma is fine with both!
 Here are some more surprising pet laws.

 Fat-free chips made with Olestra

 Back in the 1990s, Proctor & Gamble came out with a fat substitute called Olestra (also known as Olean), and for a while, people ate it up in products like WOW potato chips by Frito Lay.
-It fell out of favor once people started realizing their frequent trips to the bathroom seemed to happen soon after ingesting these fat-free treats.
+It fell out of favor once people started realizing that trips to the bathroom seemed to happen…. very soon after ingesting these fat-free treats, often accompanied by some cramping.
 For a while, the FDA required warning labels on Olestra-containing foods, but not since 2003.
-Still fully legal in the U.S., Olestra is banned in Canada and all the countries in the European Union.
+Despite the fact that it also negates the body’s ability to absorb essential vitamins, Olestra is still fully legal in the U.S., which is why you should always read packaging.
+However, it is banned in Canada and all the countries in the European Union.
 Here are more bizarre things that are banned in other countries.

 Foods containing arsenic